-Florence is the capital city of Tuscany region in Italy.
+Florence is the capital city of the Tuscany region in Italy.
 It is renowned for its history.
 It was a center of European trade and finances and the wealthiest cities during the medieval times.
 Considered by many as the origin of the Renaissance and is often referred to as the Athens of the Middle age.
-This great history attracts millions of tourist every year to the city with major attractions being the renaissance art and architecture, museums, art galleries and monuments.
+This great history attracts millions of tourists every year to the city with major attractions being the renaissance art and architecture, museums, art galleries, and monuments.

 Firenze Santa Maria Novella railway station is Florence’s main national and international railway transport hub.
 A new high-speed rail station under construction is expected to be completed by 2015 and is planned to be connected to Vespucci airport, Santa Maria Novella train station, and the city center.

-The major road transport network within the city is run by the ATAF and Li-nea bus company, with tickets available at local tobacconists, bars and newspaper stalls.
-Long distance 10 km buses are run by the SITA, Copit, CAP and Lazzi companies.
-The centre of the city is closed to through-traffic, although buses, taxis and residents with licenses are allowed.
+The major road transport network within the city is run by the ATAF and Linea bus company, with tickets available at local tobacconists, bars, and newspaper stalls.
+Long-distance 10 km of buses are run by the SITA, Copit, CAP, and Lazzi companies.
+The center of the city is closed to through-traffic, although buses, taxis, and residents with licenses are allowed.